HITECHCRIME/HC_S38_Odds_Stacker/README.md

 Fuck all the hate, feeling I'm right
 Bo bay, fight you clock you, make it look I'm made to brawl.
-- redraws.I'm not fucking about what others roll aye ya Embedded will --------- crack you
+- redraws.
+I'm not fucking about what others roll aye ya Embedded will --------- crack you
-Odds are wrecked.
+Odds are wrecked for ya.